-a specified Canadian corporation - where foreign owners (corporations incorporated or continued outside the laws of Canada or a province and individuals that are not Canadian citizens nor permanent residents) do not own or control, directly or indirectly, 10% or more of the corporation (by share value or voting rights) 6 a specified Canadian partnership - where each member is, on Dec.
-31, an excluded owner or a specified Canadian corporation 7 a specified Canadian trust - where each beneficiary that has a beneficial interest in the property is, on Dec.
-31, an excluded owner or a
+□a specified Canadian partnership - where each member is, on Dec.
+31, an excluded owner or a specified Canadian corporation6 □a specified Canadian trust - where each beneficiary that has a beneficial interest in the property is, on Dec.
+31, an excluded owner or a specified Canadian corporation7

-STEP 4: File the annual return and pay the tax (if no exemption is met) by April 30.
+STEP 4: File the annual return and pay the tax (if no exemption is met) by October 31.

 Those who are required to file should complete and file Form UHT-2900, Underused Housing Tax Return and Election Form.
 A separate return is required for each owner of each property.
 Individual owners that fail to file the return on time are subject to a minimum \$5,000 penalty, while corporations are subject to a minimum \$10,000 penalty.
-Additional penalties can apply to the filings under various circumstances, including loss of access to the exemptions under Paragraphs 6(7)(c) to (f) and Subsections 6(8) and (9) (not usable for the full year, uninhabitable, primary place of residence and qualifying occupancy) when computing the penalty tax if the return is not filed by December 31 of the following year.
-There is no time limit for CRA to assess the UHT tax liabilities, penalties and interest where taxpayers fail to file a required return.
-To
+Additional penalties can apply to the filings under various circumstances, including loss of access to the exemptions under Paragraphs 6(7)(c) to (f) and Subsections 6(8) and (9) (not usable for the full year, uninhabitable, primary place of residence and qualifying occupancy) when computing the penalty tax if the return is not filed by December 31 of the following year.8 There is no time limit for CRA to assess the UHT tax liabilities, penalties and interest where taxpayers fail to file a required return.
+9